pycom/pycom-documentation/content/pymesh/pymesh-br.md

 Internally, the Border Router mechanism is implemented with the following steps:

-* declare the BR network address prefix, like `2001:dead:beef:cafe::/64`
+* Declare the Border Router network address prefix, for example `2001:dead:beef:cafe::/64`
-* this piece of information is sent to the `Leader` and the dataset will increase version (it will be updated)
+* The network address prefix is then sent to the `Leader` and the dataset will increase the version, meaning that it will be updated.
-* the dataset is propagated to all Pymesh nodes
+* The dataset is propagated to all Pymesh nodes.
-* all the nodes will be assigned a random IPv6 unicast address with this network prefix (like `2001:dead:beef:cafe:1234:5678:9ABC:DEF0`)
+* All the nodes will be assigned a random IPv6 unicast address with this network prefix (for example `2001:dead:beef:cafe:1234:5678:9ABC:DEF0`)
-* if a node sends data to an IPv6 which is external (it doesn't have prefix from Pymesh already existent networks, like `1:2:3::4`), this UDP datagram will be routed to the BR
+* If a node sends data to an IPv6 which is external (meaning it doesn't have a prefix from already existent networks in Pymesh, for example `1:2:3::4`), then the UDP datagram will be routed to the Border Router
- * this UDP packet will have as source the random IPv6 from BR network address
+ * This UDP packet will have as source the random IPv6 from BR network address
-* BR will receive the UDP datagrams for external with an appended header, which contains:
+* The Border Router will receive the external UDP datagrams with an appended header, which contains:
  * MAGIC byte: `0xBB`
  * IPv6 destination as bytearray (16 bytes)
  * port destination as 2 bytes (1-65535 values).
-* the IPv6 destination is important so BR could actually route (forward) the UDP datagram content to the right interface (Wifi/BLE/cellular).
+* The IPv6 destination is important, because it means that the Border Router can route (forward) the UDP datagram content to the correct interface (Wifi/BLE/cellular).